codenotary/opvizor/faq.md

 Opvizor includes a set of capacity planning dashboards allowing you to plan your infrastructure proactively up a head.

-<p>More you can find here on <a href="https://cloud.opvizor.com/#/">Opvizor's website</a></p>
+<p>More you can find here on <a href="https://opvizor.com/product">Opvizor's website</a></p>
 </details>

 <details>
 <summary>How does Opvizor identify and alert me on potential performance bottlenecks?</summary>

-Many panels are equipped with a pre-configured alerts and thresholds so you get notified immediately once the thesholds are reached.
-Additional alerts can be configured easily as well.
+<p>Many panels are equipped with a pre-configured alerts and thresholds so you get notified immediately once the thesholds are reached.
+Additional alerts can be configured easily as well.</p>

-<p>More you can find here on <a href="https://cloud.opvizor.com/#/">Opvizor's website</a></p>
+<p>More you can find here on <a href="https://opvizor.com/product">Opvizor's website</a></p>
 </details>

 <details>
 <summary>How to analyze log data?</summary>

-Opvizor supports the Syslog protocol and you can simply configure the ESXi hosts, the vCSA appliance and many other systems to send data to the virtual appliance.
+<p>Opvizor supports the Syslog protocol and you can simply configure the ESXi hosts, the vCSA appliance and many other systems to send data to the virtual appliance.</p>

-<p>More you can find here on <a href="https://cloud.opvizor.com/#/">Opvizor's website</a></p>
+<p>More you can find here on <a href="https://opvizor.com/product">Opvizor's website</a></p>
 </details>